denten/denten.github.io/_includes/CV/04-publications.md

 1. *[Plain Text: The Poetics of Computation](http://www.sup.org/books/title/?id=26821).* Stanford University Press, 2017.
+Alienation of intellectual labor from the material contexts of the digital word.
 2. "An Inquiry Concerning the Creative Limits of Artificial Intelligence."
    Manuscript in progress.
+The fetishism of "smart" commodities.
 3. *Literature and the Experimental Humanities* with Maria Sachiko Cecire.
    Under contract by invitation to "Literature and Contemporary Thought" series published by Routledge, ed.
 Ursula K. Heise & Guillermina De Ferrari.
 Manuscript in progress.
+Play, exploration, performance, and deviation from the established methodological procedures.

 ### Peer Reviewed Journals